Tulip-Dev/tulip/doc/developer/plugin_development.rst

 =======================================

 Following is an example of a dummy color algorithm::

   #include <tulip/TulipPluginHeaders.h>
   #include <string>

   using namespace std;
   using namespace tlp;

   /** Algorithm documentation */
   // MyColorAlgorithm is just an example

-  class MyColorAlgorithm:public ColorAlgorithm {
+  class MyColorAlgorithm : public ColorAlgorithm {
   public:

     // This line is used to pass information about the current plug-in.
     PLUGININFORMATION("Name of the Current Algorithm",
                       "Name of the Author",
                       "13/13/13",
                       "A few words describing what kind of action the plug-in realizes", "Plug-in version",
                       "Name of the Sub-menu under which the plug-in should be classified")

     // The constructor below has to be defined,
     // it is the right place to declare the parameters